 When talking headless, you need to think about the hosting for your storefront.
 Salesforce provides hosting for the “body”, but what about the “head”?

 No worries on that front!
-Salesforce provides a Managed Runtime solution that is included in the license.
+Salesforce provides Managed Runtime, included in the licence.

 Managed Runtime provides the infrastructure to deploy, host, and monitor your PWA Kit storefront.